ISE Cryptography — Lecture 03

 Pseudo-Random Functions (PRFs)

-• A deterministic function \(F(k, x)\) that takes a secret key \(k\) and input \(x\)
+• A pseudo-random function (PRF) goes further: it takes a key \(k\) AND an input \(x\)

 • Intuitively, a PRF “looks like” a truly random function to any efficient adversary